Bundles of generalized theta functions over abelian surfaces: Introduction

 \subsection{Theta bundles}

-We consider the natural theta line bundles over these moduli spaces.
-Assume that $w$ is a primitive Mukai vector orthogonal to $v$ in the sense that in $K$-theory we have Pick a representative $F\to A$ of the Mukai vector $w$, and construct the Fourier-Mukai transform of $F$ with kernel the universal sheaf $\mathcal E\to \uv\times A$:\footnote {or by descent from the Quot scheme in the absence of the universal sheaf} {\it Generalized theta functions} are sections of $\Theta_w$ over any of the four moduli spaces $K_v,$ $\mv,$ $\mvv$ and $\uv$ considered above.
+We consider the natural theta line bundles over the above moduli spaces.
+Assume that $w$ is a Mukai vector orthogonal to $v$ in the sense that in $K$-theory we have Pick a complex $F\to A$ representing the Mukai vector $w$, and following \cite {jli}, \cite{LP}, construct the Fourier-Mukai transform of $F$ with kernel the universal sheaf $\mathcal E\to \uv\times A$:\footnote {or by descent from the Quot scheme in the absence of the universal sheaf} {\it Generalized theta functions} are sections of $\Theta_w$ over either one of the moduli spaces $K_v$ or $\uv$ considered above.